 From hiking the Camino de Santiago across northern Spain (twice) and discovering the awe-inspiring land and seascapes of the Azores Islands, to exploring countless medieval castles and cathedrals throughout the Iberian Peninsula, I’ve dedicated all my spare time to discovering Spain and Portugal and am eager to share my knowledge, passion and enthusiasm.

 A native of Memphis, Tennessee, I am also an avid equestrian, having competed since the age of seven.

-Start planning your trip to Europe with Allan by calling
+Start planning your trip to Europe with Allan

 I'll never forget when…

 I spent three years giving tours in Madrid’s Prado Museum, a time that was incredibly enriching and motivating.
 Having studied the major stylistic movements of Western art and the great Spanish masters in college, it was surreal to share my enthusiasm with students and tourists alike.
 Returning to take a tour as part of my research trip with Audley was equally gratifying as I was able to gain a different perspective on the paintings from our local guide.
 Every time I see Hieronymus Bosch’s mind-boggling 16th-century Garden of Earthly Delights I am humbled and reminded that art is ever spontaneous and always open to new interpretations.